stardog-union/stardog-blog/content/posts/draft-2017-pathfinder.md

 {{% figure src="https://media.makeameme.org/created/the-possibilities-theyre.jpg" class="inliner" %}}

 There are so many other possibilities with path queries.
-We mention several more examples briefly to show different uses of path queries.
+We mention couple more examples briefly to show different uses of path queries.

 Find cyclic dependencies in a graph: